Ideating Research to Practice Strategies for Opportunity & Justice-Impacted Youth

 Criminal Justice Reform Prevention (CJRP) Community Regrant Initiative

-The CJRP Community Regrant Initiative is a new effort to build and strengthen research-to-practice partnerships with community and direct service organizations committed to criminal justice prevention.
+The CJRP Community Regrant Initiative is actively building and strengthening research-to-practice partnerships with community and direct service organizations dedicated to criminal justice prevention.

-Over a three-month period, awarded organizations will work with the University of Southern California (USC) project team and a technical assistance coordinator to develop strategic plans that enhance youth and community engagement - with a particular focus on opportunity youth - address systemic inequities, and create prevention-focused solutions tailored to the needs of system-impacted individuals and communities.
+Over a three-month period, our selected organizations are working closely with the University of Southern California (USC) project team and a technical assistance coordinator.
+They're developing strategic plans to enhance youth and community engagement, with a particular focus on opportunity youth.
+This collaborative effort aims to address systemic inequities and create prevention-focused solutions tailored to the needs of system-impacted individuals and communities.

-Through this collaborative process, organizations will define actionable goals, analyze the influence of current events, build strategic partnerships, identify funding opportunities, and use data-driven strategies to communicate effectively with key audiences.
+Through this dynamic process, these organizations are defining actionable goals, analyzing the influence of current events, building strategic partnerships, identifying funding opportunities, and using data-driven strategies to communicate effectively with key audiences.

-• $7,500 grant: To support the implementation and expansion of your innovative solutions for addressing the root causes of crime and the inequities disproportionately impacting marginalized communities.
+• A $7,500 grant to support the implementation and expansion of their innovative solutions for addressing the root causes of crime and the inequities disproportionately impacting marginalized communities.

-• 3-month research partnership: Collaborate with USC Rossier faculty and researchers to document your work and share your findings with the broader field.
+• A 3-month research partnership to collaborate with USC Rossier faculty and researchers, documenting their vital work and preparing to share their findings with the broader field.

 This project builds on a prior project that surveyed two decades of federal prevention policy and built a national network of prevention-focused scholars.
 Outcomes from the prior project led to the identification of key dimensions of criminal justice prevention that speak to the areas of policy, programming, and research that we can leverage to mitigate or eliminate interaction with the criminal legal system through reforms in education, economics, environment, health, and safety.